-3.1.1.3.1.1.1 Broker Configuration
+3.1.1.3.1.1.1.
+Broker Configuration

 The broker configuration must be updated before the broker will start.
-This can be done either by disabling the SSL support, utilizing a purchased SSL certificate to create a keystore of your own, or generating a self-signed keystore.
+This can be done either by disabling the SSL support, utilizing a purchased SSL certificate to create a keystore of your own, or using the example 'create-example-ssl-stores' script in the brokers bin/ directory to generate a self-signed keystore.